danieldkim/charlotte/README.md

   to templates and for purely additive css changes it should be sufficient to clear the RAM cache and reload the page vs. restarting the app entirely).

+* `addCompiledTemplates(version, templates)` - adds precompiled templates to
+  the resource cache.  `templates` is a hash of template functions keyed by their full absolute url.  the functions can be in function or string form.

+* `setTemplatesJs(version, url, callback)` - uses the specified templates file as input to the `addCompiledTemplates()` method.  `url` is a relative url that will be auto-versioned; this method will look in the local asset cache and cache seed before requesting it from the server.

 * `clearRamCache(options)` - clears the RAM cache for a particular `rootUrl` (including the temp cache). options are the same as those for